Skip to main content

 • Addresses of past and/or present workplaces or residences, with their employer’s name(s)

 States have jurisdiction and the resources to track down deadbeat parents who live in the same state as the other parent.
-However, it's much more difficult to enforce a child support order when the obligated parent crosses state lines, even if court orders are issued.
-While the federal Full Faith and Credit for Child Support Orders Act requires states to enforce valid child support orders from other states, actual enforcement is another matter.
+In other words, it’s easier if you both live in the same state.
+However, it’s much more difficult to enforce a child support order when the obligated parent crosses state lines, even if the court orders child support.

 Child support payments are absolutely critical to parents struggling to make ends meet while covering the costs associated with parenthood.
-So, when an obligated parent fails to do their share, it can cause major hardship in the family.
+You shouldn’t have to cover child care, health insurance, and high school tuition on your own, and child support laws reflect this.

+So when an obligated parent fails to do their share, it can cause major hardship in the family.
+Getting legal advice from a legal professional can help you get your court-ordered support.
 An experienced child support attorney will be able to work the system to get your child the financial support they deserve.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help